WestleyK/drive-mounting-script/README.md

 ## More usage:

-for more usage and ability, type:
+for more usage and abilities, type:
 `./mounter-driver-vX.X.sh -help`

 <br>